thoughtspot/tse-step-by-step/lesson-01-intro-to-tse/README-01.md

 ![Embedding options with TSE](images/tse-options.png "TSE Options")

+Note that in this course, we will only be embedding with the Visual Embed SDK.

 ThoughtSpot Embedded has the following benefits:

 * Provide more than static dashboards with the full power of ThoughtSpot - users are able to ask natural language